Kodular/Documentation/docs/live-development/usb.md

 ### Download Script File

-1. Download the files from [https://github.com/Makeroid/Starter/releases/latest](https://github.com/Makeroid/Starter/releases/latest)
+1. Download the files from [https://github.com/Kodular/Starter/releases/latest](https://github.com/Kodular/Starter/releases/latest)

 2. Save the folder to anywhere.
 You can also add it to Desktop as shortcut.

 !!! warning
     The path should not contain spaces.

-3. Run this command on the same directory where the Makeroid Starter is
+3. Run this command on the same directory where the Kodular Starter is

 ```
 pip install -r requirements.txt
 ```

-## Run Makeroid Starter
+## Run Kodular Starter

-To run Makeroid Starter, execute the following command in the same folder as Makeroid Starter:
+To run Kodular Starter, execute the following command in the same folder as Kodular Starter:

 ```
-python MakeroidStarter.py
+python KodularStarter.py
 ```

 ## Connect to Companion